Admissions Requirements for Acupuncture and Chinese Medicine

 Doctor of Chinese Medicine

 - Satisfactory completion of at least 3 years of undergraduate education (defined as 90 semester credits or 135 quarter credits) at a nationally or regionally accredited institution.
-All final decisions regarding applicable coursework are determined by the Dean of the College of Health and Wellness.
+All final decisions regarding applicable coursework are determined by the Dean of the College of Acupuncture and Chinese Medicine.

 - Cumulative GPA of at least 2.75 on a 4.0 scale